-- Monday, Nov.
-14: Registered Apprenticeship in New and Emerging Industries
+- Tuesday, November 14: Registered Apprenticeship in New and Emerging Industries

-- Wednesday, Nov.
-16: Expanding Registered Apprenticeship to Underserved Populations
+- Wednesday, November 15: Expanding Registered Apprenticeship to Underserved Populations

-- Thursday, Nov.
-17: Women in Apprenticeship
+- Thursday, November 16: Women in Registered Apprenticeship

 “I truly believe apprenticeship is the way to go and being inclusive is the way to create a pool of diverse, skilled talent.
 Inclusive apprenticeships can also create career paths for people with disabilities who have traditionally been excluded from the workforce.”